juspay/medea/SPEC.md

 ### Specifications

-Any schema can include any of the following specifications at most once.
+Any schema can include any of the following specifications at most once, in any order.
 Some specifications are conditional on others (noted in their descriptions).
 A Medea validator MUST indicate a unique error condition if a specification is provided for a schema where its conditions are not met.

 Each of the subsequent entries has the following format: